Sanjananaik013/MultiModal_RAG_for_PDF_extraction/README.md

 🖥️ How to Use

-1. Start server:
+1. Start server-

      uvicorn main_mcp:app --reload

-2. Start streamlit app:
+2. Start streamlit app in another terminal-

      streamlit run app.py